Pramodkumarcu/OneFC/README.md

   java -jar OneFC.jar "path to data.csv file"
 4. Result - This will write a file named test.json in the current directory with the result json

-I have not written the test cases extensively as it is very basic code with simple operation

 I have written basic JUnit tests, but its not running because of some config issues in my IDE